David Grossman, Board President

 Louise, a Co-Founder of SHE, was the organization’s Project Manager for U.S. Environmental Protection Agency’s Partnership for Clean Indoor Air’s project in Mexico researching solar cookers and smoke inhalation.
 Ms. Meyer also managed the World Bank’s Development Marketplace grant for the SHE “HotPot Initiative” in Mexico.
 Her interest in solar cooking began 20 years ago developing small business enterprises in Ivory Coast for the International Labor Organization.
 She later gained field experience as a volunteer trainer for Solar Cookers International in refugee camps.
 Ms. Meyer holds an MA in French and German Language and Literature and spent many years teaching.
 She obtained a graduate degree in International Development from the African Institute in Geneva, Switzerland.

-Paul’s first career was as a research physicist in the civilian Navy where he managed projects in acoustics, oceanography, signal processing and analysis.
-His second career was as a technology consultant for various government contractors.
-For his third career beginning in 1998, Paul co-founded the Balanced Scorecard Institute, which provides consulting services to all kinds of organizations.
-He is now working as a Senior Associate at the American Association for the Advancement of Science (AAAS).
-Paul is an elder in the National Presbyterian Church, where he moderates a Sunday class.
-He has a Master’s degree in Computer System Management from the University of Maryland,is a Fellow of the American Scientific Affiliation and is currently a member of the Board of Managers of the Washington Academy of Sciences.
+Paul’s first career was as a research physicist in the civilian Navy where he managed projects in acoustics, oceanography, signal processing, and analysis.
+In 1998 Paul co-founded the Balanced Scorecard Institute, which provides consulting services to all kinds of organizations.
+He served as a Senior Associate at the American Association for the Advancement of Science (AAAS).
+He has a Master’s degree in Computer System Management from the University of Maryland, is a Fellow of the American Scientific Affiliation and is currently a member of the Board of Managers of the Washington Academy of Sciences.
+Paul has been conducting solar cooker research since 2005.

-John Nash Web Developer providing SHE with IT support and guidance.
+John Nash Web Developer provides SHE with IT support and guidance.

 SHE draws upon the services of professional bookkeeper Lynn Patton of Accountable Bookkeeping and CPA Geoffrey Fenner of the Brooks-Harrison public accounting firm to manage its financial administration.